-IEEE GOLD volunteers work at local, regional, and global levels of IEEE.
-GOLD Affinity Groups can be found in more than 150 IEEE sections around the world.
-GOLD volunteers also work in IEEE Societies.
-Tools and resources have been developed to support GOLD volunteers and coordinate their efforts around the world.
+IEEE volunteers work at local, regional, and global levels of IEEE.
+Affinity groups can be found in more than 150 IEEE Sections around the world.
+Volunteers also work in IEEE Societies.
+Tools and resources have been developed to support these leaders and coordinate their efforts around the world.

-Funding is available to support GOLD Affinity Groups in organizing STEP Events with more than 10 recent graduates in attendance.
+Funding is available to support GOLD Affinity Groups in organizing STEP Events with more than ten recent graduates in attendance.